 Serving the Community

 The Clothes Closet is so much more than just a thrift store, it’s also fun and easy way to give back to the community.
-One hundred percent of the proceeds from the store support the emergency and supportive services provided by Neighbors, Inc. That means that every dollar you spend in the store helps someone in need.
+100% of the proceeds from the store support the emergency and supportive services provided by Neighbors, Inc. That means that every dollar you spend in the store helps someone in need!

-Neighbors also offers clothing certificates to people in need of assistance.
+Neighbors also offers certificates to people in need of assistance.
 Hundreds of children and adults throughout northern Dakota County are able to get a winter coat, an outfit for a job interview or clothing for school through the voucher program.
 In 2019, we provided nearly $10,000 worth of clothing and household items to people in need.

 In January 1972, volunteers from six local faith communities came together to help their neighbors suffering from an economic crisis – the result was Neighbors, Inc. At the time, both the Swift and Armour packing companies were closing their local meat packing operations, removing 9,000 jobs from the local economy.
 An independent non-profit organization was formed to provide assistance to families in need.